 Sociology students have the opportunity to take part in a variety of course related trips.
 In the last couple of years, these have included:

-• A visit to the Newbridge Conference on Crime and Deviance at which ex-offenders and criminal justice professionals speak about their experiences of crime
+• A visit to the Newbridge Conference on Crime and Deviance at which ex-offenders and criminal justice professionals speak about their experiences of crime.

 • A visit to the annual Women of the World Conference, where students have the chance to engage with some of the world’s leading feminist thinkers.

 In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.
+The programme includes a Sociology Enrichment club.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.